DigitalPublishingToolkit/CriticalMemeReader/md/28CHAN.md

 ...

-# Pepe the Frog Is Love and Peace!
-His Second Life in Hong Kong
+# Pepe the Frog Is Love and Peace: His Second Life in Hong Kong

 ###Caspar Chan

-## Introduction

 In Hong Kong, starting in June 2019, a series of demonstrations and civil disobedience actions were launched, protesting the government’s